tstrijdhorst/threat-modeling/readme.md

 * Describe the response with enough detail to have a clear idea of how it works (if this is not possible, take a mental note of that and describe all the available details).

-## Determine effectiveness of response and measure cost/benefit ratio
+## Determine effectiveness

-Security almost always has costs, if not directly monetary then it will most probably make the user experience harder, in terms of time consumption or cognitive load.

 * Does the response counter the threat completely (i.e chance of it happening is reduced to 0)?
 If not, reidentify the threat from a perspective where the response is in place.
 Is this level of risk acceptable?

+## Cost/Benefit ratio

+Security almost always has costs, if not directly monetary then it will most probably make the user experience harder, in terms of time consumption or cognitive load.

 * How much monetary resources do we have to invest directly into this response?
 * How does the response affect user experience and other non-monetary resources?